Micro Encoder FAQ

 If you want to change the cable length, please consult us before requesting a quotation.

-Example, cable diameter used in the ME-30P series: φ4.2 mm
+Example, cable diameter used in the ME-30P Series: φ4.2 mm

 Minimum bending radius r = 4.2 × 6 = 25.2 mm